postgres-ai/docs/blog/20211019-console-reset-options.md

 import { AuthorBanner } from '../src/components/AuthorBanner'
 import { DbLabBanner } from '../src/components/DbLabBanner'

 The [Database Lab Platform](https://postgres.ai/) now supports the ability to reset a clone's state using any available data snapshot on the Database Lab Engine (DLE) instance.
 It means that now you can get fresh data very quickly (a few seconds, as usual) to your clone, keeping all the credentials the same – including the port.
-Previously, it was a problem that to get new data, one would need to create a new clone.
+Previously, it was a problem that one would need to create a new clone to get new data.
 This implies getting database credentials, most likely including a new port value, which was not always convenient.

-It might be useful in the cases when long-living clones need to be refreshed to get the most up-to-date data from the source (usually, production), or when troubleshooting a non-trivial issue requiring use the of a specific database version from the past (specific point in time).
+It might be helpful in the cases when long-living clones need to be refreshed to get the most up-to-date data from the source (usually, production) or when troubleshooting a non-trivial issue requiring the use of a specific database version from the past (specific point in time).

 ![Reset options demo](/assets/blog/20211019/reset-options-demo.gif)